xavierb117/centroid-finder/plan.md

 7. Grab the time from the loop (may need to change), then pass to result writer.
 8. Result writer will add to new CSV file (could need a list of new record just like group?)
 Should eventually return the CSV file.
 9. Main method should return the new CSV file that contains time and coordinates.

+TESTING: I got the first picture of the Salamander video, then I put it into an online tool called "imagecolorpicker.com" (https://imagecolorpicker.com/).
+Here, it would give me the color of the Salamander as a hex string.
+With the ImageSummaryApp, I inputted the picture into it to determine if the Salamander picture was good.
+It was good if the Salamander was big and white, while the edges of the picture were not white.
+I would go through the threshold and see if making it lower or higher would be better.
+Then, I settled on 43060a 80 which gave the Salamander a good white picture while also not catching the edges as much.